victorwads/UptimeLogger/README.md

 ## Install as Service

-For now, only for macs, the `install.sh` provides a easy to intall service.
-The code will be copy to `/Library/UptimeLogger` and create service to run on System Load.
+The `install.sh` provides a easy to intall service.
+This will install de files copying to a program folder according to the OS and create service to run on System Load.

-Every 1 system startUp it will create a file at `/Library/UptimeLogger/logs` and that file will be updated every second with de how long the SO have been alive.
+Every 1 system startUp it will create a file at `/PROGRAM_FOLDER/logs` and that file will be updated every second with de how long the SO have been alive.

+`For now, it was only tested on MacOs.`

 ```bash
 # To Install